One More Day (comics): Subsequent direction

 In a final battle with Gabriel and Sarah Stacy as the Kindred, Peter fights against them which results in the death of Harry Osborn's clone while saving Norman.
 Meanwhile, Doctor Strange decides to gamble with Mephisto to free Harry Osborn's soul, selecting Peter and MJ as his champions, and succeeds; the show of unbreakable love between Peter and MJ ultimately exorcises Mephisto from the twins, allowing them to degenerate and pass on for a final time freed from Mephisto's grasp.
 The conclusion of the overall Kindred Saga reveals Mephisto's true motivation for the events of "One More Day", the demon is haunted by visions of his inevitable reign over the Earth being thwarted by the heroic efforts of either Peter Parker or his daughter, Spider-Girl.
 His deal with the Parkers was intended to prevent at least one version of this future from happening.

 In 2022's sixth volume of Amazing Spider-Man written by Zeb Wells, MJ is trapped in an alternate dimension by Benjamin Rabin, the emissary of the Mayan god of mischief Wayeb'.
 While it takes Peter over a day to work with Norman Osborn to get back to the dimension, due to the alternative passage of time, she is there for four years, during which she bonds with Rabin's son in that dimension, Paul, and together they adopt two children.
 When Peter rescues her, she refuses to part with Paul and the children (though the children later disappear due to Rabin's magic) and breaks up with him.
-Mary Jane and Peter eventually reconcile as friends, with Peter, for the time being at least, attempting to move on with a new partner (Shay Marken), while MJ remains with Paul, though MJ's relationship with Paul eventually becomes strained due to her new commitments as the vigilante Jackpot, a superhero identity she took up in honor of her lost 'children'.
+Subsequently Peter becomes possessed by the sins of Norman Osborn and tries to kill both Mary Jane and Paul in revenge for her betrayal before he is freed and brought back to normal.
+Mary Jane and Peter eventually reconcile as friends, with Peter, for the time being, attempting to move on with a new partner (Shay Marken), while MJ remains with Paul, though MJ's relationship with Paul eventually becomes strained due to her new commitments as the vigilante Jackpot, a superhero identity she took up in honor of her lost 'children'.
 Eventually, the powers given to MJ by Paul almost kill her, forcing the Venom symbiote to bond with her to save her life.
 MJ and Paul's partnership is strained further by her secrecy, and eventually MJ realizes she has been turning a blind eye to her problems, and breaks up with Paul for good.
+Paul is eventually killed by the serial killer Torment and Mary Jane admits to Peter afterwards that her relationship with Paul was based on trauma bond and not love, and that she mistreated Peter in part due to her traumatic experience in Paul's dimension.